hypo69/hypo/pytest/gemini - set 1/en/webdriver/__init__.md

 2. **Isolation:** Tests are independent, focusing on individual aspects of the code.

-3. **Edge Cases and Exceptions:** Although the provided code doesn't have any methods to test, this example demonstrates the structure for handling edge cases and exceptions.
+3. **Edge Cases and Exceptions:** Although the provided code doesn't have any methods to test, this example demonStartes the structure for handling edge cases and exceptions.

 4. **`pytest.raises`:** Shows how to use `pytest.raises` to assert that the expected exceptions are raised when incorrect inputs are provided.